frontmono/escrow-exchange-token/proposal/escrow-offering-token.md

 In case of payable token, should invoke ERC165 interface before their own logic.
 In case of issuer token, should implemented internal constraint logic such as period, maximum investors, etc.

+Let's discuss following functions.

+1. **`escrowAccountCreate`**

+The issuing token holder can call this function.
+The parameters are very basic(period, total supply and exchange rate).
+Other constrains can be implemented on function body.
+Function body should implements following.
+- create temporary balance sheet for escrow process
+- credit own token supply on escrow account.
+Owner could not use this fund until escrow process is finished.(In other words, LOCKED)
+- add constraint rules on this escrow account.

+When this process is success, can call specific function on payable token contract.
+This function create similar as above but apply contract address.
+Payable contract does not have constraints rules(because it is general valuable token), but every transactions should call issuing token function to validate constraints.

+2. **`escrowPurchase & escrowRefund`**

+The buyer calls this function in payable token only.
+Smart contract code calls issuer contract via ERC165 interface, and return code is 0(Success), can continue process(ex: update escrow balance).
+When fund is deposit on escrow balance sheet, this token is locked.
+For example, the buyer has 100 payable tokens and purchased 1000 issuing token by 10 payable token(in case of exchange rate is 100).
+In buyers wallet balance should shows 90 token.
+If escrow failed, escrow process should return 10 token to buyer.
+If escrow process is successfully done, the buyer should have 1000 token balance on issuer contract, but fixed 90 tokens in payable token.

+3. **`escrowFinish`**

+Only escrow creator should call this function.

+## Security concern

+- The buyer should be available refund anytime until escrow finished.
+Because if issuer does not call `escrowFinish` forever, there is no way to get it back.
+Developer should be careful this logic.
+- Should deal with invalid call of functions. some functions can be invoked by user directly or should be called by payable contract code via ERC165 interface.
+So make sure [msg.sender] is user or contract.

 ## Backwards Compatibility